Sultanow/dc_cubes/backend/ML-Models/queues/README.md

 ### Requirements.txt

-To install all needed librarys and tools use :
+To install all needed librarys and tools use (or requirements_predict.txt):
 ```
 pip install -r requirements.txt
 ```